DonnaIB/surround_yourself_with_spanish/README.md

 2. As an admin, I want to be able to easily add, edit or delete categories within in the site rather than having to access MongoDB.

 ### Design:
-With this site, I wanted to ensure the design is simple, modern, fully responsive and has a connection to the [Dublin Intercambio](https://donnaib.github.io/dublin_intercambio/){:target="_blank"} site from my Ms1 project, this connection will be achieved by utilising the same color palette and logo throughout.
+With this site, I wanted to ensure the design is simple, modern, fully responsive and has a connection to the [Dublin Intercambio](https://donnaib.github.io/dublin_intercambio/)site from my Ms1 project, this connection will be achieved by utilising the same color palette and logo throughout.
 As before the inspiration for this colour palette was to harness the Spanish connection and influence of the project.

 As I have stated before I am aware that yellow can sometimes be a problematic colour, however it remains an important element of the design due the fact that it is a key colour of the Spansih flag.
 With this in mind special attention as always was given to testing the contract of the white text against the yellow backgrounds to ensure readability.